nccgroup/reactor/docs/source/customise/adding_alerters.rst

 ====================

 This document describes how to create a new alerter.
-Build in alerters live in ``reactor/alerter.py`` are are subclasses of :py:class:`Alerter`.
+Build in alerters live in ``reactor/alerter.py`` are are subclasses of :py:class:`reactor.alerter.Alerter`.
 At a minimum, your alerter needs to implement two member functions and set the class variable.

-Your class may implement several functions from :py:class:`Alerter`:
+Your class may implement several functions from :py:class:`reactor.alerter.Alerter`:

 .. code-block:: python